xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-globalvariable-special-character.md

 permalink: katalon-studio/docs/troubleshoot-globalvariable-special-character.html
 ---

-When running your tests in console mode, you may get the `joptsimple.IllegalOptionSpecificationException: is not a legal option character` error when your global  variables contain special characters like `$`, or a space in its name and/or value.
-Learn to escape special characters in parameterized objects, [read here](https://docs.katalon.com/katalon-studio/docs/parameterize-web-objects.html#escaping-special-characters).
+When running your tests in console mode, you may get the `joptsimple.IllegalOptionSpecificationException: is not a legal option character` error when your global  variables' names contain special characters like `$`, or a space.
+For instance:

+* `-g_myVar="test"` (supported)
+* `-g_$myVar="test"` (not supported)

+> We recommend to give global variables a name without '$', and space.

 ```groovy
 joptsimple.IllegalOptionSpecificationException: $ is not a legal option character